 For something more traditional, try the curried chickpeas and black dahl.
 And don't forget the buttered naan!If you're looking for Indian street food, head over to Buy a Mango Lassi and Nizam Roll.
 Here you can choose from a variety of breads (roti, paratha, Mumbai's fluffy bread pav) and fillings (chicken tikka, slow-cooked lamb bhuna, paneer with tomatoes and green chilies).
 Since the pandemic, they've also been offering meal kits.

-Wrap the fish in banana leaves, or try fried fish with spicy mustard as a side dish.
-The food is up to what you'll find at Masalawala's sister restaurants, and you'll want to spend the whole night in a big party space.
-Here you'll probably try dishes related to four or five different regions of India, some of which are virtually impossible to find elsewhere in New York City.
-Run by Goa-born chef Eric McCarthy, Indian Table is an elegant and recently renovated restaurant that specializes in food from the small coastal state, although the menu is much more extensive.
+Masalawala & Sons is part of the team behind Semma and Dhakama.
+At Calcutta-inspired restaurant in Park Slope, you'll find vegan and seafood options.
+Wrap the fish in banana leaves or try fried fish with spicy mustard as a side dish.
+You'll also find dishes from four or five different regions of India that are virtually impossible to find elsewhere in New York City.
+Indian Table is an elegant restaurant in New York that specializes in food from the small coastal state of Goa.

 Junoon offers North Indian cuisine with a Balti twist (an Indian cooking style popular in the United Kingdom).
 Seva is one of the best Indian restaurants in Queens and perhaps all of New York City.
 You'll find some of the best Indian street food stalls in the city at Semma in the West Village.
 Jaz Rupall's Hell's Kitchen newcomer focuses on North Indian cuisine with a Balti twist.